baconlang/python/README.md

-# [baclang](https://github.com/baclang/python) - Bracket annotated constraint interpreter
+# [baconlang](https://github.com/baconlang/python) - Bracket Annotated CONstraint interpreter

 ---

-BAClang is a logical programming language dedicated to evaluating constraint based expressions using only strings and square brackets.
+BACONLang is a logical programming language dedicated to evaluating constraint based expressions using only strings and square brackets.
 This package allows for:
-- Parsing of valid BACs using either symbol maps or evaluators
+- Parsing of valid BACON expressions using either symbol maps or evaluators
-- Generation of all possible symbol maps for a given constraint
+- Generation of all possible symbol maps for a given BACON expression
-- Generation of all satisfactory symbol maps for a given constraint
+- Generation of all solutions for a given BACON expression

 ---

-### baclang.interpret(expression, symbol_map=False, evaluator=False)
+### baconlang.interpret(expression, symbol_map=False, evaluator=False)
-Return an array representing the result of a BAC expression given either a symbol map or evaluator.
-If both a symbol map or evaluator is passed in, a `BACLangEvaluationError` is raised.
+Return an array representing the result of a BACON expression given either a symbol map or evaluator.
+If both a symbol map or evaluator is passed in, a `BACONLangEvaluationError` is raised.

-`symbol map` is a dictionary used to map strings in the BAC expression to a value.
-This determines which strings evaluate as truthy in the BAC.
-If strings within the BAC are not found in the object, the string will default to falsey during evaluation.
+`symbol map` is a dictionary used to map strings in the BACON expression to a value.
+This determines which strings evaluate as truthy in the BACON expression.
+If strings within the BACON expression are not found in the object, the string will default to falsey during evaluation.

 ```
->>> from baclang import interpret
+>>> from baconlang import interpret
 >>> expression = '[["a", "b", "c"]]'
 >>> symbol_map = dict(
 >>>     a=True,